Haplogroup I-Z63

 Haplogroup I-Z63, also known as I1a3 per the International Society of Genetic Genealogy ('ISOGG), is a Y chromosome haplogroup.
 It is correlated with a DYS456 value inferior to 15, but there are exceptions.

 I-Z63 is most common in England, Scotland, Germany, Fennoscandia and Poland.
 Its progenitor is assumed to have lived in Jutland at around 2500 BCE.
+The earliest archeological sample for I-Z63 is indeed connected to an individual from near Hjørring in Jutland, present Denmark.
 Within Fennoscandia, I-Z63 has a particularly strong association with Finland.
-To date, ancient I-Z63 has been found archeologically in the Jutland area of Schleswig, Germany along with Poland and Italy.
+To date, ancient I-Z63 has been found archeologically in historic Jutland (present Denmark and Germany) along with Poland, Hungary, Turkey and Italy.

 Origins

 On the basis of analysing samples of volunteers in YDNA sequencing, the YDNA analysis company YFull estimated that I-Z63 formed 4,600 years ago (2600 BC) (95% CI 5,100 <-> 4,000 ybp) with a TMRCA (Time to Most Recent Common Ancestor) of 4,400 years (95% CI 4,900 <-> 3,900 ybp) before present.

+The earliest archeological sample of I-Z63 is CGG106524, found in Jutland at the Hestehavens Mose site, near Hjørring in Denmark.
+The sample is from the pre-roman iron age, between 400-220 BC, whereby C14 dating revealed an age of 2,275 years before present.
+The haplogroup was determined as I1a3a1a2a1b1a (PH3482/Y7627).
+This is a haplogroup situated in the I-BY316 subclade of I-Z63.
+The PH3482 haplogroup is estimated to have formed 2,800 ybp by YFull.

 Geographically I-Z63 is believed to have arisen in or near what is now Denmark (based in part on the current distribution of this haplogroup).
 The current distribution of I-Z63 shows that there is a very high concentration of I-Z63 on the British Isles.
 At the same time, the archeological record presents a strong association of I-Z63 to the Wielbark culture and by extension with the Goths.
 There is a proposed link between the Goths and British migration, the so-called "Jutish Hypothesis".
 The "Jutish hypothesis" claims that the Jutes may be synonymous with the Geats of southern Sweden or their neighbours, the Gutes.
 The evidence adduced for this theory includes: